WouterPennings/funcy/README.md

 ### Data Instructions

 - `Pop`: Pops the top of the stack
-- `Store <id>`: Saves the value on top of stack in a memory register
+- `Store <id|null>`: Saves the value on top of stack in a memory register
+  - When `Store` has no arguments, it will use the top of the stack as the value and the second to top as memory location.
+Will free enough memory when there is not enough
 - `Push  <id|expr>`: Pushes a value of a memory register or a value to the top of stack
-- `Print`: prints the value on the top of the stack in the terminal
+- `Print`: Prints the value on the top of the stack in the terminal
+- `Write`: Prints the value of the top of the stack as ASCII character (Decimal)

 ### Logic Instructions